b3by/angular-flexipagination-directive/README.md

 by [helloIAmPau](https://github.com/helloIAmPau), and the configurations can be found in the `package.json` file).

 ## Testing
-Several grunt task have been defined for testing purpose (it's still a work in progress).
+Several grunt tasks have been defined for testing purpose (it's still a work in progress).
 You can run unit testing, e2e testing or both.
 For continuous testing, just the unit testing has been specified.

 * `grunt unitTest` will execute karma testing once